amin-nejat/homepage/content/publication/wishart-process/index.md

 # Publication name and optional abbreviated publication name.
 publication: "Estimating Noise Correlations Across Continuous Conditions With Wishart Processes"
-publication_short: "wishart-process"
+publication_short: "wishart_process"

 abstract: The signaling capacity of a neural population depends on the scale and orientation of its covariance across trials.
 Estimating this "noise" covariance is challenging and is thought to require a large number of stereotyped trials.
 New approaches are therefore needed to interrogate the structure of neural noise across rich, naturalistic behaviors and sensory experiences, with few trials per condition.
 Here, we exploit the fact that conditions are smoothly parameterized in many experiments and leverage Wishart process models to pool statistical power from trials in neighboring conditions.
 We demonstrate that these models perform favorably on experimental data from the mouse visual cortex and monkey motor cortex relative to standard covariance estimators.
-Moreover, they produce smooth estimates of covariance as a function of stimulus parameters, enabling estimates of noise correlations in entirely unseen conditions as well as continuous estimates of Fisher information--a commonly used measure of signal fidelity.
+Moreover, they produce smooth estimates of covariance as a function of stimulus parameters, enabling estimates of noise correlations in entirely unseen conditions as well as continuous estimates of Fisher information<code>&#8212;</code>.a commonly used measure of signal fidelity.
 Together, our results suggest that Wishart processes are broadly applicable tools for quantification and uncertainty estimation of noise correlations in trial-limited regimes, paving the way toward understanding the role of noise in complex neural computations and behavior.

 # Summary.
 An optional shortened abstract.
 summary: "We develop a Bayesian modeling approach based on Wishart processes to accurately estimate noise correlations with very few trials by exploiting the smoothness of covariance change across neighboring conditions."

 tags:
-- wishart-process
+- wishart_process
 featured: true

 url_pdf: 'https://arxiv.org/pdf/2308.11824.pdf'